mlosicki/applicationset/docs/Generators-Pull-Request.md

         repo: myrepository
         # URL of the Bitbucket Server.
 Required.
         api: https://mycompany.bitbucket.org
+        # Filter the PRs that you want to target using a regex on the source branch name (optional)
+        branchMatch: ".*-argocd-preview"
+        # Filter the PRs using the build results of the latest commit (optional)
+        builds:
+          # If a new commit breaks one of your builds, find the latest commit that is considered "green"
+          # By default, the PR would not be returned anymore
+          findLatestSuccessful: true
+          # Regex expressions to match build names that must be green.
+Required.
+          # An empty list implies all builds found (no builds is also considered as ok)
+          successful:
+          - "Build number #\d+"
         # Credentials for Basic authentication.
 Required for private repositories.
         basicAuth:
           # The username to authenticate with